indykish/birr/README.md

 ### Installing Birr

-You can use this gem by putting the following inside your Gemfile:
+You can use this gem by running :

-    gem install Birr
+    gem install birr

 ### Commands